paul-hammant/imapdigester/README.md

 pip install jsonpickle
 ```

-# Running it on the Pi Zero for less than $2/year in electricity
+# Running it on the Pi Zero for $1.10 a year in electricity

 Note for the Pi's Raspbian, which is running a slightly older version of Python, **install an older version** of IMAPClient: